In-Depth 5 to 7 Day Tokyo Itinerary + Day Trips

 Not only is Meiji Jingu considered one of the top attractions in the Shibuya district, it’s also a nice way to get away from the hustle and bustle of the city for a while.
 The shrine, which is dedicated to the spirits of Emporer Meiji and his wife, is located within an expansive park.
 Getting to the shrines involves walking along stone pathways through several trees, which makes it easy to forget that the city is just on the other side.
 Once you reach the shrine, you can get English versions of omikuji (Japanese fortune telling strips) and ema, a votive tablet where you write down your prayers and gratitude.

 Right next door to Meiji Jingu is Yoyogi Park.
 Thanks to its many pathways and open fields, it’s a great place to take a stroll or have a picnic with friends and family.
-It’s also a popular viewing spot during cherry blossom season.
+It’s also a popular viewing spot during cherry blossom season and is easily one of the most instagrammable places is Tokyo.

 Don Quijote, or “donki,” is a popular chain discount store with locations all over Japan.
 Here you can find everything from sweets, to souvenirs, to cosmetics, to everyday goods such as luggage.
 If you’re looking for souvenirs from Japan, this is a great place to start.